ucsd-dsc-arts/dsc160-final-dsc160_final_group8/README.md

 Some challenges we believe may be faced can be thematic issues in produced speeches, which we believe may come up due to models potentially not understanding the meanings of the words it is putting into its output.
 Also, broad and non-specific keywords may produce speeches that might have almost no direction.
 We will be expanding upon concepts covered in the class such as generative art text, as seen in Lecture 9, utilizing generative systems.
 We find this interesting personally, culturally, and politically.
 It will be interesting to see how different keywords yield different word choices used in the outputs and whether certain keyword inputs relate to certain time periods and therefore certain language choices.
 It will also be interesting politically to see the word choices of heads of states and to see what sorts of language are common amongst all the different speeches within the dataset.

 Below are some of the papers and art projects we used as references for this work:
-- Poltical Speech Generation by Valentin Kassarnig
+- Political Speech Generation by Valentin Kassarnig

 https://arxiv.org/abs/1601.03313